Best Things to Do in Trapani: Trapani Itinerary 1, 2, 3 or 4 Day Options

 From the top, you’ll be able to look down on Trapani and see the nearby coastal areas of Punta del Saraceno and Capo San Vito.
 On a clear day, you can also see as far as the Aegadian Islands which are just off Sicily’s north-western coast.

 You might be wondering how to get to Erice from Trapani, well, you have a few options.
 You can of course walk or cycle up (although allow enough time if you plan to do this).
-Alternatively, you can drive or, in a more interesting way, go by cable car!
+Alternatively, you can drive or go by cable car!
+You can also book a full-day tour of Erice with transportation included.

 If you opt to go from Trapani to Erice by cable car, one thing you’ll notice is the layer of thin cloud that envelops the town.
 Locally, these wisps of clouds are known as the kisses of Venus.